guyroutledge/atozcss/_posts/2014-08-15-the-css-at-supports-rule.md

 {% endhighlight %}

-Feature detection and cross-browser support are an important but frustrating part of front-end design and development.
+Feature detection and cross-browser support are an important but often frustrating part of front-end design and development.
 But with the tools we've looked at here, hopefully some of that pain can be eased and we can continue to focus on just making awesome websites.